snmarkley1/HHUUD10/README.md

 The final data product, HHUUD10, is available at the Open Science Framework [https://osf.io/fzv5e/](https://osf.io/fzv5e/).
 It includes an Esri Shapefile and identical GeoJSON file, as well as CSVs in long and wide formats.

 # Codebook
-The codebook for the long csv file is as follows:
+The codebook for the long CSV file is as follows:

 - `STATE` - Refers to each census tract's state abbreviation,
 - `COUNTY` - Refers to each tract's county name.